sjmcpherson/Front-End-Developer-Learnings/CSS.md

 }
 ```

+- rgba(0,0,0,0) - Red, Green, Blue & Alpha Transparency can be used for almost any color attribute but is not supported by <IE9

 <h3>Font size units</h3>
  - em - Calculates the font size based on the Parent font size which compounds down the tree